UlyanaBrataus/UlyanaBrataus/README.md

 I have non-commercial-experience with HTML, CSS, JavaScript, Node.js:

-— created responsive Landing Page from scratch and deployed it on Netlify;
+— created responsive Landing Page from scratch and deployed it on Netlify (https://omnifood-ulyana.netlify.app);

 — built Breakout game with JavaScript;